The Students’ Union want to help make house hunting as simple as possible for you.

 Most students sign joint fixed-term assured shorthold tenancy agreements.
 Assured shorthold tenancy agreements are the most common form of tenancy for anyone renting privately.
 A joint contract means you are renting the whole property as a group and, importantly, the landlord can hold everyone jointly responsible for the rent.
 A fixed-term tenancy means you will usually be tied to the contract for the whole term – most students who want to leave a house have to find a replacement.

-If you have any questions about house hunting, please contact the Student Advice Centre.
+If you have any questions about house hunting, please contact Students' Union Advice.

 Shelter – information on finding a place to rent and letting agencies: